cristina-cosentino/page/_pages/about.md

 ======
 ### 2019 - 2026: **Senior Research Associate**
 `Department of Fundamental Neuroscience, University of Lausanne, Swizterland`
-  * Lead of research projects on the role of small non-coding RNAs in pancreatic islet remodelling in response to chronic stress.
+  * Lead of research projects on the role of small non-coding RNAs in pancreatic islet remodelling during chronic stress.
   * Project and budget management.
   * Plan and execution of complex cellular and molecular biology experiments.
   * Securement and management of external funding from national and European institutions.